Some people say you need both life insurance and critical illness, while others don't. Everyone, it seems, has an opinion.

 Can I buy both critical illness and life insurance together?

-Yes, you can get critical illness and life insurance together.
+Yes, you can get critical illness insurance and life insurance together.
 Many insurance companies let you add critical illness coverage to your life insurance plan, or you can choose to buy it as a separate option.
-But remember, the critical illness part will only pay you if you get sick with a specific illness that the policy covers.

-How much you will pay for critical illness insurance coverage depends on many factors, including:
+The cost of how much you will pay for said critical illness insurance policy coverage depends on many personal circumstances, including:

 Your age